Allen-Craig/Login/README.md

 # Login
-Simple login page using JS, HTML, and CSS
+A simple login page using JS, HTML, and CSS